Why can't I see the menu option to access the dashboard?

 For more details, go to Predefined roles.

 Does the service account for your clusters and nodes have permission to write data into Monitoring and Logging?

 If you see high error rates on your API dashboard, then your service account might be missing the following roles:

 roles/logging.logWriter: In the Google Cloud Console, this role is named Logs Writer.
 For more information on Logging roles, see the Logging access control guide.

 roles/monitoring.metricWriter: In the Google Cloud Console, this role is named Monitoring Metric Writer.
-This role permits a service account to write metric data to a Workspace.
 For more information on Monitoring roles, see the Monitoring access control guide.

 roles/stackdriver.resourceMetadata.writer: In the Google Cloud Console, this role is named Stackdriver Resource Metadata Writer.
 This role permits write-only access to resource metadata, and it provides exactly the permissions needed by agents to send metadata.
 For more information on Monitoring roles, see the Monitoring access control guide.